Scibler Smart Scheduler

 Designing the user experience

-The app which was essentially a dynamic calendar, would automatically discover information relevant to your day.
-The UI was designed to make it easy for the user to identify types of alerts and take action appropriately.
+The app, essentially a dynamic calendar, was designed to automatically uncover information relevant to the user’s day.
+Its interface made it simple to identify different types of alerts and take appropriate actions effortlessly.

 Visual design evolution